cafjs/caf_redis/README.md

             }
     }

-*  `nodeId:` a default identifier for the lease owner of all the CAs that use this plug.
+*  `nodeId:` an optional, default identifier for the lease owner of all the CAs that use this plug.
+*  `paas:` a name for this service to dynamically lookup configuration using `$.paas`.
 *  `interval:` the number of miliseconds that we delay update requests, so we can aggregate them in a single request.
 *  `maxPendingUpdates:` The maximum number of pending updates before flushing them in a single request.